ariajanke/ariajanke/README.md

 # About Me
-I am a graduate in Computer Science LS&A from the University of Michigan.
+I have a picrew avatar *AND* a computer science degree!
+Which is from the school of the LS&A at the University of Michigan.
 I am presently a very happy new hire in an apprenticeship with the Pesto Group.
-I still, on ocassion do additional work for a someone's personal website.
+I've been busy learning new tools/frameworks/languages with the wonderful people at this company.

 # Past Projects